uukh22/project-AI/Solve N-Queens by Genetic Algorithm/README.md

 ## Solve N-Queens by Genetic Algorithm

 ### Overview
-TThe N-Queens problem is a classic problem in combinatorial optimization, where the goal is to place N chess queens on an N×N chessboard so that no two queens threaten each other.
+The N-Queens problem is a classic problem in combinatorial optimization, where the goal is to place N chess queens on an N×N chessboard so that no two queens threaten each other.

 ### How the genetic algorithm solves the n-queen problem?
 - Step 1: A random chromosome is generated